 Bookies make a lot of money off football vigs since there are many matches week in and week out.
 Always remove the juice from implied odds to see the actual odds and improve your chances of winning.

 Horse Betting Vig

 Many bettors say that the secret of beating racebooks is overcoming the vig.
-It’s easier said than done, but you can remove the betting vig from underdogs to see what the real dark horse is.
+It’s easier said than done, but you can remove the betting vig from underdogs to see the real dark horse.
 Keep in mind that the vig on the races is much higher than online.
 Plus, it’ll cost you to get to the actual race, so finding a racebook on the web is a better strategy.

-While it’s not a betting strategy, you will remove the vig every time once you learn how to do it.
+While it’s not a betting strategy, you will remove the vig every time you learn how to do it.
 It’s the only way to check the real odds of a team or player and get a better idea of your chances.

-We hope that our guide gave you an idea of what is the vig in betting and how to remove it.
+We hope that our guide gave you an idea of the vig in betting and how to remove it.
 It may be confusing at first, but master the art of vig betting, and you’ll be a much better punter.

 Frequently Asked Questions

 What is a typical vig?

 The typical vig used in sports betting is -100.
 It means that you need to bet $110 to win $100.